mvc1009/hackingnotes/_docs/privilege-escalation/windows-privesc.md

 sc qc <service>
 Get-Service
 ```
-Once we've found the binaries that are vulnerable to unquoted service path, we need to find where we have permissions to write, for that work we can use `icacls`:
+Once we've found the binaries that are vulnerable to unquoted service path, we need to find where we have permissions to write, for that work we can use `icacls` or `Get-Acl` in PowerShell:

 ```
 icacls "C:\Porgram Files"
+Get-Acl -Path "C:\Program Files"
 ```

 > **Info**: We need to find some with **write** permissions **(W)**